 The cult of personality that was built up around his father was equally heaped upon Kim as he was groomed to be the first dynastic successor of a communist regime.

-8.28am Kim Jong-un the 'great successor', will be thrown into the spotlight more than ever before.
-For those of you who want to know more about him, The Telegraph's Danielle Demetriou has done a handy guide.
+The Telegraph's Danielle Demetriou has done a handy guide.
 He has been dubbed a style guru thanks to his haircut, which has been labelled the "youth" or "ambition" cut, and he is apparently a massive Michael Jordan fan.

 8.10am He may have been a dangerous dictator, but to many younger readers, Kim Jong-il was a widely mocked figure, perhaps best remembered for his star turn in Team America, by the creators of South Park.